kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Spellbook Tab.md

 - [ ] Styles
 - [ ] Put spell-related item components into their own spell-related directory
 - [ ] ...?

+## Side quests

+- [ ] Make shared component for nav tabs and eliminate the separate stylesheet
+- [x] Make shared components for filter container and individual filters; individual filters can be made generic by filter name ("action", "bonus action", etc.) and set ("feature", "effect", etc.)
+- [x] Make a component for the item controls container (the buttons on the far right) that can be generically used.
+It could even take `allowEdit` and toggle its own width accordingly.
+- [x] Make component for search so we can share
+- [x] Make the scrollable item table container a shared, generic component

 ## How Filter Toggling Works